Arno (department)

-Arno (/fr/) was a department of the First French Empire in present-day Italy.
-It was named after the Arno river.
+Arno (/fr/) was a department of the First French Empire in what is now Italy, named after the Arno river.
 It was formed in 1808, when the Kingdom of Etruria (formerly the Grand Duchy of Tuscany) was annexed directly to France.
 Its capital was Florence.

 The department was disbanded after the defeat of Napoleon in 1814.
-At the Congress of Vienna, the Grand Duchy of Tuscany was restored to its previous Habsburg-Lorraine prince, Ferdinand III.
+At the 1814–1815 Congress of Vienna, the Grand Duchy of Tuscany was restored to its previous Habsburg-Lorraine prince, Ferdinand III.
 Its territory is now divided between the Italian provinces of Florence, Prato, Arezzo, Pistoia and Forlì-Cesena.

 Subdivisions

 The department was subdivided into the following arrondissements and cantons (situation in 1812):